SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: SC-Block

 \section{SC-Block}

-In this section, we introduce SC-Block, a supervised contrastive blocking method which combines supervised contrastive learning for positioning records in the embedding space and nearest neighbour search for candidate set building.
-Figure \ref{fig:sc_block_architecture} illustrates how the four steps of SC-Block record embedding (1), training data preparation (2), training with supervised contrastive learning (3), and nearest neighbour search (4) work together to generate a candidate set.
+In this section, we introduce a supervised contrastive blocking method named SC-Block.
+SC-Block applies supervised contrastive learning to position record embeddings describing the same real-world entity close to each other in an embedding space.
+Figure \ref{fig:sc_block_architecture} illustrates how the four steps (1) record serialization, (2) training data preparation, (3) training using supervised contrastive learning and (4) nearest neighbour search work together to generate a candidate set.
 In the following, we introduce the steps in detail and explain how they interact.